-Boiler cover, also known as gas boiler cover or boiler breakdown cover, is a type of insurance that protects your boiler if it were to breakdown or encounter a fault.
-If something was to go wrong with the boiler, the boiler cover will help cover the costs of engineer callouts and labour, as well as an annual boiler service, which is vital to keep the manufacturer warranty valid and the boiler in full working order.
+Boiler cover, also known as gas boiler cover or boiler breakdown cover, insures your boiler if it were to breakdown or encounter a fault.
+If something were to go wrong with the boiler, the boiler cover will take care of the costs of engineer call outs and labour.
+It also includes an annual boiler service, which is vital to keep the manufacturer warranty valid and the boiler in full working order.

 Do I need landlord boiler cover?
-Is landlord boiler cover worth it?

-Your tenants won't be able to take out boiler cover themselves or arrange the repair themselves, which is why cover is also important in your absence.
-With your permission and with cover in place, the tenant may be able to arrange an engineer callout or repair if the boiler was to break down in your absence.
+Your tenants won't be able to take out boiler cover or arrange the repair themselves, which is why having appropriate cover is important.
+With your permission and with landlord boiler cover in place, the tenant may be able to arrange an engineer call out or repair if the boiler were to break down in your absence.

-At this point, you're probably wondering, what's the point in landlord boiler cover if I have a manufacturer warranty?
-Your boiler's manufacturer warranty shouldn't be the only thing you rely on if your boiler was to run into a fault or break down.
+At this point, you're probably wondering what's the point in landlord boiler cover if I have a manufacturer warranty?
+Your boiler's manufacturer warranty shouldn't be the only thing you rely on if your boiler were to run into a fault or break down.
 The warranty is only there to cover you if your boiler fails or breaks down within a certain number of years.

-Landlord boiler cover takes the stress out of boiler breakdowns and repairs.
-You'll avoid having to pay a large sum of money to repair your boiler, as well as a regular annual service scheduled to keep your manufacturer warranty valid.
+Landlord boiler insurance takes the stress out of boiler breakdowns and repairs.
+You'll avoid having to pay a large sum of money to repair your boiler and receive a regular annual service scheduled to keep your manufacturer warranty valid.

 What's the difference between homeowner boiler cover and landlord boiler cover?

-Boiler cover for a homeowner will usually include repairs for both your boiler and controls, an annual boiler service, and several callouts included in the monthly price.
+Boiler cover for a homeowner will usually include repairs for both your boiler and controls, an annual boiler service, and several call outs included in the monthly price.
 The main difference with landlord boiler cover is that you'll get a Landlord Gas Safety Record, which is a legal document that shows that you have had your gas appliances checked annually.